wenyang/azureml-v2-preview/docs/quickstart/setup.rst

     az config set defaults.location="eastus"
     az config set defaults.group="azureml-rg"

-Add your subscription to the allow list:
+(If not onboarded) Add your subscription to the allow list:

 .. note::
-    This is only required during private preview.
+    This is a one time operation and is only required during private preview.
+Onboarding will take around 10 minutes, go grab a coffee while you wait.
+Once onboarded, run the CURL command again and you should see status as "Registered."

 .. code-block:: console